Black Friday 2019 Amazon deals: $129 AirPods, $22 Echo Dot, $250 iPad and more savings

 Adding a soundbar to your TV- and movie-watching experience will improve it like few other accessories can.
 Stuck trying to decide which one?
 Here's a good option at a particularly good price.
 For a limited time, while supplies last, Amazon has the Polk Command Bar for $199.
 That saves you $100.
 There are more affordable sound bars out there, but this one has two great perks: a wireless subwoofer and built-in Alexa smarts.
 Read our Polk Command Bar review.

 Currently 42% off the list price, this is the best price we've seen on this 65-inch UHD TV.
-It includes both Alexa and Google Assistant for voice control and smart assistance, and Airplay 2 lets you cast from any Mac or iOS device to the big screen.
-LG also packs in a quad-core processor that supports HDR color and Dolby Atmos 2.0 with 20 W integrated speakers.
+It includes both Alexa and Google Assistant for voice control and smart assistance, and AirPlay 2 lets you cast from any Mac or iOS device to the big screen.
+LG also packs in a quad-core processor that supports HDR color and Dolby Atmos 2.0 with 20-watt integrated speakers.

 While Sony's WH-1000XM3 noise-canceling headphones showed up to party at $228 very briefly last week, we can't be sure that wasn't just a pricing error rather than a deliberate effort to undercut Bose.
 Nonetheless, it's now priced at $278, and we'd be surprised if it went any lower before the holidays.
 There's little doubt that these excellent-sounding headphones are the ones to beat right now, which is great, since they're priced about the same as its chief competitor, the Bose QuietComfort 35 II.